fluent/fluent-bit-docs/pipeline/filters/parser.md

 # Parser

-The _Parser Filter_ plugin allows to parse field in event records.
+The _Parser Filter_ plugin allows for parsing fields in event records.

 ## Configuration Parameters